Shopify/hydrogen/.changeset/kind-planes-develop.md

 '@shopify/cli-hydrogen': patch
 ---

-Cart aside area covers everything on larger pages
+Fix the starter template cart aside to cover everything on larger pages